SetProtocol/STIPS/STIPS/STIP-006.md

 #### Future work
 Tiered rebates: With this base rebate mechanism, manager contracts can be built on top in the future.
 Individual managers will always have the ability to specify a fee recipient address as their own, but manager contracts for a specific product (e.g. social trading) can abstract away the fee recipient to a shared peripheral contract.
 This central trading contract tracks cumulative volume done through trading all the Sets that are linked, and perform calculations that split the rebates collected.
 This way, at the base module level, rebates are flat across Sets but at the manager contract level, rebates can be tiered

+Negotiated rebates: Updating the TradeModule to a V3 to allow each Set to have its own rebate percentage (instead of a global one for now).
+This could be negotiated with large managers/applications that use the protocol.

 ## Timeline
 - Spec + review: 2 days
 - Implementation: 2 days